-If you disabled automatic ring building for Object Storage, like in Section 10.6, "Replacing Object Storage Nodes", you need to manually build the Object Storage ring files for the new node.
-See Section 10.6, "Replacing Object Storage Nodes" for more information on manually building ring files.
+If you disabled automatic ring building for Object Storage, like in Section 9.6, "Replacing Object Storage Nodes", you need to manually build the Object Storage ring files for the new node.
+See Section 9.6, "Replacing Object Storage Nodes" for more information on manually building ring files.

-10.5.
+9.5.
 REPLACING CEPH STORAGE NODES

 The director provides a method to replace Ceph Storage nodes in a director-created cluster.
-You can find these instructions in the Deploying an Overcloud with Containerized Red Hat Ceph guide.
+You can find these instructions in the Red Hat Ceph Storage for the Overcloud.

-10.6.
+9.6.
 REPLACING OBJECT STORAGE NODES

 This section describes how to replace Object Storage nodes while maintaining the integrity of the cluster.
 In this example, we have a two-node Object Storage cluster where the node overcloud-objectstorage-1 needs to be replaced.
 Our aim is to add one more node, then removeovercloud-objectstorage-1 (effectively replacing it).

 1. Create an environment file called ~/templates/swift-upscale.yaml with the following content: